 The Foreign Correspondent’s Club is housed on the Riverside in a beautiful colonial building complete with wide open balconies.
 With a rooftop bar overlooking the Tonle Sap river too, the FCC (as its widely known) serves up classic Khmer dishes like fish amok and beef lok lak, as well as burgers, pastas and pizza all for a moderate price.

-While the FCC has a great happy hour – two for one from 5 to 7pm – there are other main contenders along Riverside to drop by for a drink and a nibble.
+There are other main contenders along Riverside to drop by for a drink and a nibble.
 KWest Restaurant, on the ground floor of the Amanjaya Pancam Suites Hotel, crafts Khmer and Western food, although they are best known for their pepper-coated sirloin steak and pork chops in a creamy mustard sauce.

 Riverhouse Asian Bistro is another stop for more upscale dining on Riverside, with weekly specials on Western and Asian meals, a selection of grilled, sizzling dishes and a scrumptuous choice of cakes.